theheraldproject/theheraldproject.github.io/background/index.md

 ## Centralised or Decentralised

+There have been two terms that aim to describe contact tracing approaches.
+These are centralised and decentralised.
+Every contact tracing system necessarily has a central server to link an individual (whether identified by name or healthcare ID or not) back in to the health service.
+What "Decentralised" actually means is "Ensuring the health authority cannot have a full contact graph such that this information can be abused by another part of the State apparentus".
+E.g. for restricting freedom of movement or assembly, or law enforcement location/social tracing.

-How this matching occurs depends on whether the app uses a centralised or decentralised approach.
+How contact matching occurs depends on whether the app uses a centralised or decentralised approach.
 In a decentralised approach all matching occurs on individual phones, with no proximity information shared with a health authority.
 Many privacy advocates prefer this approach.

-The downside of the decentralised approach is as follows:-
+The downside of the pure decentralised approach is as follows:-
 - It provides no advance information to the healthcare system of a particular country as to the mixing and spreading of a disease prior to a person getting diagnosed
 - The data cannot be mined to determine if the 'risk alert threshold' in a particular country, or part of a country, is at the right level to reduce virus spread making it hard for countries to determine the right balance between lockdown advice and risk
+- Decentralised approaches cannot spot 'asymptomatic' individuals - people who are ill with the disease, and spreading it, and should be directed to a health professional
 - Decentralised approaches cannot spot 'super spreaders' prior to their own diagnosis as they don't provide multiple device's contact graphs to a central location where they can be analysed for such patterns in advance